 You can access your data from any device, and all of its apps are well-designed and intuitive to use.
 Internxt lets you choose between “full sync” and “upload only” options, as well as designate specific time intervals for folders to be uploaded.
 You can send shareable links, but you can’t do much in terms of setting specific parameters or permissions for these links.

 In terms of security, Internxt takes a unique approach.
 It divides your data and stores it as fragments in multiple physical servers across different countries, meaning that your files are not only protected by encryption but also by physical distance.

 By splitting your data into 10,000 separate node operators and securing it using blockchain technology, Internxt makes sure that it’s highly unlikely that all your data could be lost at the same time.

 In addition to their decentralized server network, Internxt is also a zero-knowledge provider and offers encrypted file sharing and optional two-factor authentication.

-MEGA ranks as one of the most generous cloud storage providers on my list, offering a whopping 20GB of free storage (the only cloud storage provider that offers more free space is Degoo, which I’ll get to in a bit).
+MEGA ranks as one of the most generous cloud storage providers on my list, offering a whopping 20GB of free storage (the only provider that offers more free-of-charge space is Degoo, which I’ll get to in a bit).

 MEGA Pros & Cons